THE WHITE MOUNTAINS

 Leave us a comment below, we would love to hear about your experience!!

 Now that we have gotten over Hurricane Mountain, let;s keep going.
 We will be taking a left onto Rt.
 302 S/16 S/White Mountain Highway (yup it is all 3 at once), this is just a short run, 1mile, and then we will take a Right onto River Rd.

 Riders Note: Fuel Up if you need to, we will be going back over the Kancamagus Highway and you will not see a fuel station for about another 50miles.

 Riders Note: This rout will take us around the center drag of North Conway and avoiding all the traffic.
-If you prefer to go through town you can continue South on 302/16 (see the sights, get some food or ice-cream, go in the shops, what ever you like) and meet up with us down the road.
-If you do keep heading South until you get to Rt 112/Kancamagus Highway on the Right and follow that to the end we will meet you at the starting point back in Lincoln.
+If you prefer to go through town you can continue South on 302/16 and see the sights, get some food or ice-cream, go in the shops, what ever you like.
+You can meet up with us down the road.
+If you do, keep heading South until you get to Rt 112/Kancamagus Highway on the right and follow that to the end, we will meet you at the starting point back in Lincoln.

-Okay lets get back onto River Rd.
-1mile down the road we will be taking another Left onto West Side Rd.
+Okay, let’s get back onto River Road.
+1mile down the road we will be taking another left onto West Side Road.
 This is a nice way to avoid all the congestion in the center of town.
-About 5.4miles down the road we will be taking a Right on to Passaconaway Rd.
+About 5.4miles down the road we will be taking a right on to Passaconaway Road.
 Follow this to the end and it intersects back with Rt 112/Kancamagus Highway.
-We take a Right onto 112/Kancamagus Highway and take it back over to Lincoln.
+We take a right onto 112/Kancamagus Highway and take it back over to Lincoln.